 350 – Amazonian Societies (3)

-Prerequisite: ANTH 101 and one 200 or higher level Anthropology course or permission of instructor.
+Prerequisite: ANTH 101 or permission of instructor.
 In-depth study of ethnographic literature on Amazonian societies, including kinship, economics, politics, gender, shamanism and other main themes.
 Western preconceptions about humanity, power and morality are put in comparative context alongside indigenous theories.

 365 – Environment and Development Narratives (3)